 Clipart, icons & logos

-If there are very few colors in the image (no gradients), a GIF will be adequate, but otherwise use PNG-24.
-Both will preserve sharp lines and crisp text.
+If there are very few colors in the image (no gradients), a GIF or PNG-8 will be adequate, but otherwise use PNG-24.
+All will preserve sharp lines and crisp text.

 If you think you might ever want to use your image on multiple background colors (on a page and in a sidebar, for example) use a PNG-24 with a transparent background.